msridhar/NullAway-wiki/Configuration.md

 Also, specific method annotations can always be overridden by explicit [Library Models](#library-models), which take precedence over both the optimistic defaults and any annotations in the code, whether marked as annotated or unannotated.

+### Optional Emptiness Check

+  - `-XepOpt:NullAway:CheckOptionalEmptiness=...`

+If set to `true`, NullAway will check for `.get()` accesses to potentially empty `Optional` values, analogously to how it handles dereferences to `@Nullable` values.
+Calling `.get()` on an `Optional` value that hasn't been previously tested with `Optional.isPresent(...)` (or otherwise tested for non-emptiness in a way NullAway understands) will result in an error.

+This mode is currently disabled by default, and it works only for `java.util.Optional`, but it is under active development.
+Feel free to try out and let us know what might still be missing.
+Support for configurable `Optional` implementations is on the pipeline.

 ### Restricted Regexp Package Patterns

 A few options, marked above, support a restricted regular expression syntax to specify the package names they cover.
 The main difference between our syntax and standard Java regular expressions, is that the `.` character is interpreted as a literal dot, not as "any character", as dots are part of the standard package name syntax and treating them literally favors the common case.